 - Vaginal area becomes drier

-If you have already had your menopause, your ovaries will have stopped working before your treatment, so the radiotherapy will not make as much difference to you.
+If you have already had your menopause, your ovaries will have stopped working before your treatment, so the radiotherapy won't make as much difference to you.

 You usually start using your dilator from anything between 2 and 8 weeks after your radiotherapy ends.
 This varies depending on your radiotherapy centre.
 Your doctor may advise you to use the dilators for 2 years or more, even if you are sexually active.

 We don't know exactly how many women have long term effects.
 Treatment has altered over the years and we are always looking back with this type of statistic, so often the available figures don't relate to the way people are treated now.
-In March 2006, NICE (the National Institute of Health and Clinical Excellence) published guidance on the use of high dose rate internal radiotherapy.
-They reviewed the likelihood of side effects as part of their guidance.
-One large study followed the progress of women for 8 years after their treatment.
-The study reported that as many as 1 in 3 women (35%) had a bowel or bladder side effect after high dose rate treatment.
-In nearly all these women, the side effect was relatively mild.
-There were more severe problems in about 7 out of every 100 women treated (7%).
-Over all the studies NICE looked at, there were bladder side effects in between 4 and 24 out of every 100 women (4% and 24%).
-And there were rectal (back passage) side effects in between 4 and 20 out of every 100 women (4% and 20%).
+A reported that as many as 1 in 3 women (35%) have a bowel or bladder side effect after high dose rate treatment.
+The side effect is usually relatively mild.
+Up top 7 out of every 100 women treated (7%) have more severe problems.

 After any type of radiotherapy for cancer of the cervix, you may find that you have to pass urine more often.
 The treatment can make the bladder less elastic.
 So it won't stretch as far and feels full sooner.
 You may also be more prone to urine infections.